Weather in Sayulita in February: Sunshine Tax Returns With 80% Approval Rating

 The February Shadow Tax: Accommodations and Crowds

-The perfect weather in Sayulita in February comes with an economic corollary – accommodations command premium prices during this peak period.
+The perfect weather in Sayulita in February comes with an economic corollary – accommodations command premium prices during this peak period, similar to the pricing patterns for things to do in Puerto Vallarta in February, which experiences comparable seasonal demand.
 Boutique hotels with ocean views typically range from $150-250 per night, mid-range options hover between $80-120, and even budget-conscious travelers should expect to pay $40-70 for basic accommodations.
 These prices represent roughly a 30-40% markup from shoulder season rates, a “sunshine tax” that most visitors grudgingly accept after their first sunset margarita.

 Securing reservations requires advanced planning that might feel foreign to Sayulita’s laid-back ethos.
 Popular accommodations often book 3-4 months in advance for February stays, with weekend availability disappearing even earlier.
 The town itself absorbs the increased population with surprising grace, though beach chair real estate becomes competitive by mid-morning, and the most coveted restaurant tables require either advance reservations or strategic timing to avoid hour-long waits.